 Comprised of world-class cirque artists, this Canadian troupe crafts contemporary circus shows with an uncanny ability to have fun and move audiences.
 On stage, six envelopes contain six mysterious invitations for six strangers.
 The guests have arrived, but one is missing.
 What to do while we wait?
-SIX explores the sweet madness of waiting, the intricate beauty in a correspondence, unexpected encounters, joyful laughter, and breathtaking feats of acrobatics.
+SIX explores the sweet madness of waiting, the intricate beauty in a correspondence, unexpected encounters, joyful laughter, and breathtaking feats of acrobatics set to great music from Dr. John, The Commodores, indie rock and more!
 Click HERE for artist's website.
-LU Undergrads attend for FREE, click for details.
+LU students attend for FREE, click for details.

 Grammy-winning string quartet Attacca performs contemporary music by Phil Glass, Paul Wiancko, and Caroline Shaw.
 Percussionist Miles Salerni joins the ensemble for the premiere of Paul Salerni’s My Two Als, a piece celebrating the lives of jazz singer Al Jarreau and Lehigh’s longtime Marching 97 director, Al Neumeyer.
 Click here for artist's website.

 SPEAKER SERIES: Celebrated National Geographic underwater photographer Brian Skerry has spent nearly four decades exploring and documenting Earth’s oceans.
 For his latest project, he turns his lens to one of the world’s most beloved animals to illuminate startling new insights into their lives and culture.
 Discover the extraordinary communication skills and intricate social structures among four different species of whales—from the international cuisines of orcas to families of beluga whales playing at their “summer resort”—and learn what these majestic creatures can teach us about ourselves and our planet.
 Click HERE for artist's website.
 LU students attend for FREE, click for more info.
 Photo by Brian Skerry.